occasionallycasual/amb1ent.me/content/blog/2020-03-10-solving-the-jetbrains-quest.md

 This looks like chiper, so using the substitution chiper we can easily compare the two using https://gitlab.com/guballa/SubstitutionBreaker

-We will end up with the final part of the quest which i'm going to leave you to read on your own :).
+We will end up with the final part of the quest which i'm going to leave you to read on your own, you will now be the proud of owner of 3 months of JetBrains products! :).